Virtual Library of Newspaper Articles

 This overview paper summarizes recent research on girls who exhibit aggressive and violent behaviours.
 It defines relevant terms, outlines factors which may contribute to girls' aggression and violence, and presents ideas for preventing these behaviours.
 A list of resources is also included.
 2002, 13p.

-Read the double standard by the author of this article on the double standard of female sex offender
+Read the double standard by the author of this article because the sex offender was female

 The biased words highlighted below should be "sexual assault", "raped" or similar type words NOT "sexual relationship" or "had sex"